blueclock/how_to_build_a_webscraper/README.md

 That great!!

-I can do want ever I want with thhis data , I can regex it to get the actual names or just use te html as it is.
+I can do want ever I want with thhis data , I can regex it to get the actual names or just use the html as it is.

 #### The end

-Yeah you have now build your first web scraper. <br>
+Yay!! you have now build your first web scraper. <br>
 Have fun scraping !!!!